Understanding Seasonal Affective Disorder (SAD) -- the Basics

 What Causes Seasonal Affective Disorder?

 Researchers are still far from agreement about the precise cause of SAD and suggest it may have more than one cause.
 Currently, the most likely explanation involves abnormalities of brain pathways that utilize neurotransmitters (chemicals) such as serotonin.
-During the short days of winter, serotonin reaches its lowest concentrations in key parts of the brain causing depression.
+During the short days of winter, serotonin may work less efficiently in key parts of the brain that regulate mood.
 In addition, SAD is triggered by inadequate outdoor light and exacerbated by stress.
 Heredity may also play a role.

 Some researchers believe that a lack of sunlight disrupts circadian rhythms, which regulate your body's internal clock.

 For children, the fall onset of SAD comes at the time that school starts, and it is difficult to sort out SAD from other possible reasons for mood changes.
 SAD should be considered as a cause for mood changes in children.